snehamahat211/Opencart_Manual_Testing/README.md

 ### OPEN CART (MANUAL TESTING)

 ## Introduction
+As a tester, you can view the OpenCart demo as a complete, miniature e-commerce application ready for you to explore and evaluate.
+It's a risk-free and accessible environment to practice and demonstrate your testing skills.

-OpenCart is a free and open-source e-commerce platform for creating and managing free online stores.
+In the perspectives of user "OpenCart is a free and open-source e-commerce platform for creating and managing free online stores.
 It is user-friendly, customizable, and can support many products, payment methods, and extensions.
-Businesses typically use the platform to sell products online, manage a list of customers, and manage orders all from one place.
+Businesses typically use the platform to sell products online, manage a list of customers, and manage orders all from one place." which is going to be tested by Testers.

 ## Interfaces where Test is performed
 #### 1. Front Page